I know how frustrating it is to get to the end of a *very* exhausting day and to still have countless tasks left on your to-do list…

 While the actual tutorial of how to use Google calendar for time blocking I will leave to the video, I thought I would (very briefly) go over some of the more general time blocking stuff so you don’t have to watch that part of the video if you’re not a video person!

-Time blocking is literally just creating a schedule so you know what you should be working on at certain times of the day, just like you use to have at school!
+Time blocking is literally just creating a schedule so you know what you should be working on at certain times of the day, just at school!

 It really is that simple, except instead of 9am to 10am being math, it might be finish report for work!